 Named after pioneering scholar Eric Zencey (1954-2019), the Eric Zencey Prize in Ecological Economics was created to recognize the best current affairs book or long-form journalism that advances the public understanding of real-world environmental challenges using principles of ecological economics, a field that explores the relationship between economics and Earth’s limited natural resources.

 A virtual award ceremony and public conversation with Tim Jackson, hosted in America and featuring readings by the author, will be held on Monday 5 December from 9 to 10.15pm (GMT).
-Register to attend the Zoom event for free.

 Notes to editors

 Professor Tim Jackson is available for interview upon request